Pacing your story feature

 writing fear balance

-Now you know the tricks to both slow and fast pacing.
-You should be able to integrate your new skill into your writing.
+Now that you know the tricks to both slow and fast pacing, you should be able to integrate your new skill into your writing.

 You want balance.
 Too many fast-paced scenes can make your reader dizzy.
 Too many slow-paced scenes will bore your reader.